rebelsky/csc207c/_mps/linked-lists.md

 [ ] Each class has an introductory Javadoc comment that indicates
     the author and purpose.
 [ ] Includes a `README.md` file that contains the appropriate information
-    (authors, purpose, acknowledgements if appropriate, link to GitHub).
+    (authors, purpose, acknowledgements if appropriate, link to GitHub, instructions for running).
 [ ] All files compile correctly.
 [ ] The files have the correct structure (e.g., all the `.java` files are
     in a `src` directory or somewhere below it).